ato/lein-outdated/README.md

 ## License

-Copyright © 2012 Alex Osborne
+Copyright © 2012 Alex Osborne and contributors

 Parts based on code from Leiningen.